SpineEventEngine/SpineEventEngine.github.io/docs/introduction/concepts.md

 ## Entities

-Entities are main building blocks of a domain model.
-They have unique identity and modify their state during the lifecycle.
+Entities are the main building blocks of a domain model.
+They have a unique identity and modify their state during their lifespan.

 ### Identifier